divanov11/React-Auth-Private-Routes-With-Appwrite/video-notes.md

-# React Authentication Private Routes With Appwrite
+# React Auth & Private Routes With Appwrite

 The perfect auth combo - In this tutorial I will demonstrate how to handle the entire authentication proccess along with adding private routes to our app wich will protect pages from unauthenticated users.
 All this with react router version 6.

-The video structure will look like this

 In this video we will cover the following:

 - Private Routes
 - Auth Context
 - User Login